 - The header name is converted to lowercase and followed by ASCII characters and ASCII space characters.

-- Attach the value of the header.
+- Then, append the value of the header.

 Date:Fri, 09 Oct 2015 00:00:00 GMT Source:AndriodApp

-The generated signature content is as follows:
+Then, the generated signature content will be as follows:

 date: Fri, 09 Oct 2015 00:00:00 GMT source: AndriodApp

 The Base64(HMAC-SHA1(signing_str, secret_key)) algorithm is used to calculate the signature content generated in the previous step to generate a signature, that is: